We have put together a comprehensive self drive safari helpful information below.

 Lock away all foodstuffs at night and always clear up after meals.

-If you have any further questions or need any help please contact us here.
+If you have any further questions on our self drive safari helpful information page or need any help please contact us here.